Monalisa04/smart-signup/README.md

 3. Start the application using
    ### `npm start`

 4. The application should now be running at http://localhost:3000/

+5. Tests for the application can be run using
+   ### `npm test`

 ### Overview and details of code can be found in the document - Smart Signup.docx